AdobeDocs/graphql-mesh-gateway/src/pages/gateway/developer-tools.md

     aio api-mesh:init <project-name>
     ```

-1. Select the folder to install the dev environment in.
+1. Select the directory to install the dev environment in.

 1. Indicate if you want to use `git`.
 (Requires [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).)